24-HOUR AMBULATORY BLOOD PRESSURE MONITORING

 The 24-Hour Ambulatory Blood Pressure Monitoring Procedure

-Many patients find the monitoring device to be comfortable, as the cuff only inflates briefly and does not cause discomfort throughout the day.
+Many patients find the monitoring device comfortable, as the cuff only inflates briefly and does not cause discomfort throughout the day.
 However, some may experience slight discomfort due to the device being worn for a prolonged period.

 Frequently Asked Questions About 24-Hour Ambulatory Blood Pressure Monitoring